imRanDan/ticket-tracker/README.md

 If I had more time, I would have made the CSS look better.
 I think BootStrap is fine to start but I would come back and use Tailwind CSS to make it look even better.

+I would also implement an MVC backend framework to make this a full-stack application, as this would make things more secure and official

 ## Lessons Learned:

 Working with ChanceJS was interesting to render it as a ticket issue ID.
 I found working with BootStrap was nice and simple.
 I believe that it is important to know how a Ticket Tracker would be used on a team and I feel that this is a solid project to showcase this interest.